 optional: X2 (2) 11" x 5" (inside platform for end zone)

-- Using your utility cutter carefully cut out the foam stadium pieces along the marked lines.
+- Use your utility cutter to carefully cut out the foam stadium pieces along the marked lines.

 - Cut out stadium decorations.